 Damage from street creep is a slow process — the elongation of a typical block-length concrete street is generally only a fraction of an inch each year.
 However, over time, the movement will add up to several inches, which will mean potentially serious damage to your foundation.

 Telltale Signs Of Street Creep Damage

 Fortunately, there are easy, effective ways to address street creep damage problems.
+At Indiana Foundation Service, we recommend repairing damage done to your foundation by street creep with the Wall Anchor System.
 If you would like a free foundation repair quote for your problem, call or e-mail us today!

 Repairing Street Creep Problems